 This recipe, courtesy of Crown Maple, serves 4-6, depending on slider size and filling preferences.

 ¼ cup Crown Maple sugar

-2 tablespoons freshly ground black pepper, plus more to taste
+2 tbsp freshly ground black pepper, plus more to taste

 ¼ cup (60 ml) Crown Maple syrup (Dark Color, Robust Taste)

 - Preheat the oven to 300°F (150°C).
 Place the pork in a deep Dutch oven or roasting pan.